- Liquidity and Funding Scenario Analysis, Treasury Risk Control

-- Phd Thesis title: Building a realistic model of Earth's magnetic field using constrained dynamics
+- Building a realistic model of Earth's magnetic field using constrained dynamics

-- Supervisors: Dr Phil Livermore and Dr Jitse Niesen
+- Dr Phil Livermore and Dr Jitse Niesen

 I graduated from The University of Birmingham with a First Class MSci in Theoretical Physics and Applied Mathematics.
 During the course I studied many fluid dynamics modules including; continuum mechanics, viscous fluid mechanics and nonlinear waves.
 My final year project focused on an analytic approach to studying the behaviour of Non-Newtonian fluids, with the specific focus being 'Squeeze flow of a viscoelastic fluid'.
 During my first year here I carried out a team Msc project researching 'Downdraughts in convective storms', my focus on was how source duration effects the resulting flow behaviour in the downdraught.